AlexsLemonade/resources-portal/api/dev_data/test_data_readme.md

 - SecondaryProfOrg, owned by SecondaryProf

 There are two grants:
-- A grant for melanoma research, given to PrimaryProf
+- A grant for melanoma research, owned by PrimaryProf
-- A grant for tumor growth research, given to SecondaryProf
+- A grant for tumor growth research, co-owned by PrimaryProf and SecondaryProf

 There are eight materials:
 	Four contributed by PrimaryProf: